Yemen peace talks uncertain as rebels fail to attend

-SANAA, Yemen (AP) — Yemen’s Shiite rebels say they didn’t attend U.N.-mediated peace talks because they were not guaranteed safe return after the talks.
+SANAA, Yemen (AP) — The United Nations-mediated peace talks on Yemen have stalled pending the arrival of the Shiite rebels who said they didn’t attend because they were not guaranteed safe return after the discussions.

-Mohammed Ali al-Houthi, senior rebel official, said on Twitter on Thursday that a Saudi-led coalition backing Yemen’s internationally recognized government refused to grant authorization to an Omani flight to transfer the delegation to Geneva.
+The talks, meant to be the first between Yemen’s warring parties in two years, were scheduled for Thursday in Geneva.
+A delegation from Yemen’s internationally recognized government headed by Foreign Minister Khaled al-Yamani arrived but the rebels, known as the Houthis, have not.

-Al-Houthi said this raised suspicions they might be denied return to Yemen — as happened in 2016 after a failed round of talks.
+The Houthis insist on traveling to Geneva on an Omani flight, saying it would ensure their safe return to Yemen.

 Most Read Nation & World Stories